Evangelical Leaders Call for Compassion for Refugees

 For a recording of the call click here.

-WASHINGTON, D.C., DECEMBER 2, 2015 — National and local evangelical leaders from across the country joined a press call today to voice their support for welcoming refugees and asylum seekers, and highlight the biblical call to welcome the vulnerable.
+WASHINGTON, D.C. — National and local evangelical leaders from across the country joined a press call today to voice their support for welcoming refugees and asylum seekers, and highlight the biblical call to welcome the vulnerable.

 As Congress considers how to move forward on refugee-related legislation, Evangelical Immigration Table organizations also sent a letter to Congress today, calling for compassion and declaring their churches’ and colleges’ commitment to help refugees resettle and integrate successfully.